HDLuckySlevin/symfony-product-finder/README.md

 ### Processing an Image

-Send an image to the embedding service and search using the generated description:
+Send an image to the embedding service.
+The returned text description is automatically used as the query for `app:test-search`:

 ```
 ddev php bin/console app:process-image path/to/image.jpg